johnprovazek/asteroids/README.md

 ### Controls:

-- WASD to move
+- WASD to move.
-- Mouse to aim
+- Mouse to aim.
 - Left-click to shoot.

 To restart the game you will need to refresh the page.